The tests can be configured by selecting the Custom Scan Option.

 - the Secure attribute to prevent the sending of Cookies over HTTP

 - the Domain attribute indicates which hosts the cookie should be sent to; be careful with this, as including a hostname will also send cookies to all of its subdomains.
-For example, domain = google.com also sends the cookie to maps.google.com, mail.google.com, etc.
+For example, domain = google.com also sends cookies to maps.google.com, mail.google.com, etc.

 3.3 Directory listing